 Family Encyclopedia >> Health

-In very rare cases, a venous malformation or cancer of the auditory nerve may also be involved.
-But "in 95% of patients, tinnitus results from aging of the ear due to age or sound trauma that has damaged the hair cells of the inner ear", explains Dr. Pascal Foeillet, ENT doctor. .
-Many teenagers and young adults are affected by listening to music at full volume in MP3 format.
+In rare instances, it may signal a venous malformation or auditory nerve cancer.
+However, "in 95% of cases, tinnitus results from age-related ear aging or sound trauma damaging the inner ear's hair cells," explains Dr. Pascal Foeillet, an ENT specialist.
+Today's teens and young adults are increasingly affected by blasting music through MP3 players.

 Video of the day: